2 Virginia college officers killed; suspect in custody

 BRIDGEWATER, Va.
-(AP) — Two officers were shot and killed at a private Virginia college Tuesday and a man was taken into custody, state police and school officials said.
+(AP) — A gunman shot and killed two campus officers at a private college Tuesday, prompting a protracted campus lockdown and search before the suspect was apprehended, state police and school officials said.

+The lockdown began in the early afternoon when Bridgewater College officials sent out a tweet in the early afternoon warning students and faculty about a shooter on campus.

+A news photographer captured an image of the apparent suspect being arrested, laying face-down on the ground as more than a half-dozen law enforcement officers approached with guns drawn.
+The college gave the all-clear about 4:30 p.m.

+It wasn't immediately clear what led up to the shooting.
+No other injuries were reported.

 A statement from school president David W. Bushman identified the two officers as campus police officer John Painter and campus safety officer J.J.
 Jefferson.
-The statement noted that Painter was the best man at Jefferson's wedding this year.
+He said that the campus was mourning the loss of the well-known and well-loved officers.
+Saying the pair was known as “the dynamic duo,” the statement noted that Painter was the best man at Jefferson's wedding this year.

+“Two members of the Bridgewater College family were senselessly and violently taken from us.
+The sadness is palpable.
+Words are not adequate, not nearly so, to express the grief, sadness, fear and — justifiably — the anger we all feel,” Bushman added.

-Virginia Gov. Glenn Youngkin tweeted that he had been briefed on the situation.
+Virginia Gov. Glenn Youngkin ordered flags across the state be flown at half-staff Wednesday to honor the officers.

 Bridgewater College is a private liberal arts college located about 125 miles (200 kilometers) northwest of Richmond.
 Historically affiliated with the Church of the Brethren, the school had an enrollment of about 1,500 full-time students in the fall of 2021, according to its website.